Cosmian/mse-home-cli/documentation/docs/getting_started.md

                 app_name
 ```

-Keep the `workspace/sgx_operator/args.toml` to share it with the other participants.
+Keep the `workspace/sgx_operator/args.toml` to share it with other participants.

 ## Collect the evidences to verify the application

 !!! info User

-    This command is designed to be used by the **sgx operator**
+    This command is designed to be used by the **SGX operator**

 ```console